Wifsimster/node-rtsp-stream-es6/README.md

-# node-rtsp-stream
+# node-rtsp-stream-es6

-First of all, it's a fork of *node-rtsp-stream* : https://www.npmjs.com/package/node-rtsp-stream
+First of all, it's a fork of **node-rtsp-stream** : https://www.npmjs.com/package/node-rtsp-stream

 ## Differences with the original module